nextcloud/documentation/admin_manual/installation/installation_source.rst

 Manual Installation
 -------------------

-If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:
+If you do not want to use packages, here is how you setup ownCloud from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:

+This document provides a complete walk-through for installing ownCloud on Ubuntu 12.04 LTS Server with apache and mysql.
+It also provides guidelines for installing it on other distributions, webservers and database systems.

 Prerequisites
 ~~~~~~~~~~~~~